iTwin/itwinjs-core/docs/learning/frontend/WorkerProxy.md

 ## Example: Calculator

-To illustrate the use of `WorkerProxy`, let's use the simple example of a "calculator".
+To illustrate the basics of `WorkerProxy`, let's use a contrived example of a "calculator".
 Here's the interface describing the operations the calculator provides:

 ```ts
 [[include:Worker_CalculatorInterface]]